THE COLLECTED WRITINGS OF RABBI PINKY SCHMECKELSTEIN

 Note the sins and temptations he brings on all Klal Yisroel:

-• He insults the very authority of the Reboinoisheloilum.
-What child wouldn't rather have a sucking candy than listen to a crackly-voiced bar-mitzvah bochur or self-absorbed amateur Chazzan?
+- He insults the very authority of the Reboinoisheloilum.
+What child wouldn't rather have a sucking candy than listen to a crackly-voiced bar-mitvah bochur or self-absorbed amateur Chazzan?
 And when did you ever see one of those rotten kids make a bracha?

-• He entices children to worship idols.
+- He entices children to worship idols.
 Indeed, lollipops become their own form of Avoidah Zarah, especially when they bear the pictures of Disney characters.
-And Gummy Bears?
-They are the modern equivalent of the Eigel!
+And Gummi Bears?
+The are the modern equivalent of the Eigel!

-• He entices children to participate in multiple violations on Shabbos: He engages them in commerce-like activity on Shabbos.
-He causes children to separate good candy from bad, an issur Diyoraisa of borer.
+- He entices children to participate in multiple violations on Shabbos: He engages them in commerce-like activity on Shabbos.
+He causes children to seperate good candy from bad, an issur Diyoraisa of borer.
 He causes children to tear candy wrappers.
 Etc.

 In short -- with his devious, seemingly benign presence, the candyman causes children to violate five of the Ten Commandments every Shabbos.